OpenUnison/openunison-k8s-login-activedirectory/README.md

 >  :warning:
 >
 >  Please go to https://openunison.github.io/ to integrate your cluster with OpenUnison.
-This repo has been deprecated.
->  It will continue to be updated until 12/30/2022, however new features will **not** be added to this repo.
+This repo is no longer supported and will no longer get updated builds
 >
 >  :warning: